baasilali/2m-backend/README.md

 - **Dependency conflicts**: If you encounter Python dependency conflicts, try installing with `pip install -r requirements.txt --no-cache-dir`

+- **FAISS installation issues**: If you encounter problems installing the FAISS library:
+  - On macOS: Try `brew install faiss` first, then `pip install faiss-cpu`
+  - On Linux: Ensure you have build tools installed: `apt-get install build-essential`
+  - On Windows: FAISS can be tricky to install - consider using a pre-built wheel from a trusted source

+- **First search is slow**: The first search after starting the application may be slow while the embeddings are being generated.
+Subsequent searches will be faster as embeddings are cached.

 ## Usage

 ### Console Mode